korebreach/custom-font-controls/font-loader/README.md

 # font-loader
-Reusable font-loader module for your PCF controls
+Reusable font-loader module for your PCF controls, allowing you to use external fonts in PowerApps

 This file (font-loader.ts) is a module that you can use in your own PCF projects.
 As such, it's best to place it in a folder one level above the subdirectories for your projects.
 For example, if you have a directory called "Projects", and a subdirectory for each project, it's best to place this file in the "Projects" directory.
 Then, simply reference the file with an include statement in your index.ts using a relative path to the file.
 For my work, I put the file in a "Shared" directory under "Projects" (i.e. That "Shared" directory is at the same level as the subdirectories for each project).
 I then reference the font-loader with "import { loadFont, FontConfig } from "../../Shared/font-loader";".